raamdev/bitcoin-tips/README.md

 If you like this plugin, please donate to the original plugin author: `1EDKfULtvuSpHGLSg7eZM38G24v4NNR3va`

+If you like raamdev's contributions, you can donate to: `1DoiUUnCYhK8uuQzK6YvSfrkVSotEKzm46`

-If you like my contributions, you can donate to me here: `1DoiUUnCYhK8uuQzK6YvSfrkVSotEKzm46`
+If you like my contributions, you can donate to me here: `1Fya8UEzYMVGkv1S2j9bGUcqAHCTmHaxn7`

 ## Changelog

+### 2013-12-15

+- Added a qr-code library, to run independently from google's API.
+This enhances the privacy of website visitors.

 ### 2013-06-19